Skip to main content

 Fernand's treacherous letter had condemned an innocent man to a dungeon that swallowed years like sand.

-13. adj. not willing to forgive or show mercy
+13. adj. not willing to forgive or excuse mistakes.

 The Count was unforgiving toward those who had conspired, yet capable of deep tenderness toward the innocent.